Reactivity Is Fixable

 The Bottom Line

-If you’re tired of stressing over every walk, stop accepting reactivity as your dog’s identity.
-It’s not a personality trait.
+If you’re tired of stressing over every walk, stop accepting reactivity as a lifelong problem.
+It’s not.
 It’s a solvable problem.

 And once you start treating it that way, everything changes.
-Too many force-free trainers will have you believing that reactivity is a life sentence.
+Too many force-free trainers will have you believing that reactivity is a life sentence that requires anxiety medication and lifelong avoidance of other dogs and distracting with treats when you happen to encounter one.
 With the right training and socialization, it's 100% fixable.

 A Case Study

 “I just never thought it was possible,” Sara told me.
 “I never thought Cody could get over his reactivity.”
 As she said this, Cody ran off leash with my dog, behaving himself nicely.
-Sara had worked with multiple trainers who had done the usual routine of throw treats every time a dog appears, working hard to keep him under threshold (at a huge distance), but it just never got them far.
+Sara had worked with multiple trainers who had done the usual routine of throwing treats every time a dog appears, working hard to keep him under threshold (at a huge distance), but they never made progress.
 After years of struggling, she reached out to me, out of hope and sure she was just wasting more money.
 But within a few sessions the reactivity was gone.
 Then we started letting him play with other dogs and building his recall so he could be off leash.
 He is now a normal dog, has dog friends, and the reactivity is firmly in the past.

 Reactivity is not a life sentence.